 Space is a critical factor when buying furniture — careful measurement, so they fit together well inside.
-Homes with less floor area is easier to fill and allows you to focus on your favorite things to fill up the space.
+Homes with less floor area are easier to fill and allow you to focus on your favorite things to fill up the space.
 Smaller space requirements also mean buying less expensive furniture.

 A small home costs less to renovate

-.
-With fewer galvanized iron or floor tiles to replace, a small house requires lower renovation expense to get renovation job done.
+With fewer galvanized iron or floor tiles to replace, a small house requires lower renovation expenses to get the renovation job done.
 With less amount of paint to cover less area of wall or ceiling and less amount of sand and gravel and other construction materials for renovation, a smaller house requires less budget to maintain.